valodagreat/react-slingshot/README.md

 ---

-## Having Issues?
+## Encountered Problems?
 Try these things first

 1. Make sure you ran all steps in [Get started](#get-started) including the [initial machine setup](#initial-machine-setup).
 2. Run `npm install` - If you forget to do this, you'll see this: `babel-node: command not found`.